D-Haven/repo-scanner/README.md

 # repo-scanner

+This tool was born from a need to track build tool changes for a bunch of repositories.
+Due to various reasons, a microservices based project I manage needed to convert from Maven builds to Gradle builds.
+We had over 20 repositories that had varying levels of compliance, which made it more difficult to get them set up in our CI/CD pipelines.
+This tool allows us to scan each of the repositories on demand and get a report based on the current `develop` baseline.
+We also were able to police when a team marked the pipeline to skip tests.
+I hope you'll be able to use it as well.

 In a microservices environment where there are many repositories, one for each service, I needed a way to test the consistency of the layout.
 I created this tool primarily to enforce that the work branch is consistent, and the required files are present across all the repositories.
 There's a lot this tool can be expanded to do in the future,